 Electric Guitar String Basics

 Electric guitar strings use a different material vocabulary.
 Manufacturer sources commonly present nickel-plated steel and stainless steel as electric-string material families.
-Those categories sit alongside other choices such as gauge, coating, winding style, and core construction.
+Those categories sit next to choices such as gauge, coating, winding style, and core construction.

 For more detail on that material comparison, read Nickel vs Stainless Steel Guitar Strings.